Helmut Zemo: Fictional character biography

-After Rogers kills the Red Skull's clone in "Secret Empire", Zemo arrives with his larger team of supervillains that he formed on Rogers' behalf called the Army of Evil.
-After the Army of Evil disappears after attacking Manhattan, Helmut Zemo uses the Darkhold to enhanced a brainwashed Blackout into covering Manhattan in a Darkforce dome while trapping the heroes there.
-During the Underground's battle with Hydra in Washington DC, Zemo goes to awaken the Army of Evil from their stasis as Winter Soldier arrives in time to free Black Panther.
-Both of them apprehend Zemo before he can awaken the Army of Evil.

-Helmut Zemo leads Hydra into occupying Bagalia.
-In his shared plot with Dario Agger and Roxxon Energy Corporation to have the United Nations recognize Bagalia as an independent nation, Zemo selects the Mandarin as the public face of Bagalia.
-As part of his revenge on Hydra for manipulating him, Punisher finds Mandarin making a speech at the United Nations and shoots him.

-During the One World Under Doom storyline, Zemo opposes the policies of Sorcerer Supreme Doctor Doom and attempts to invade Latveria.
+During the One World Under Doom storyline, Helmut Zemo opposes the policies of Sorcerer Supreme Doctor Doom and attempts to invade Latveria.
 However, he is killed and replaced with a Doombot replica that arrived with Hydra to surrender their allegiance to him.
 Doom states that he killed Zemo and Red Skull because of their connections with the Nazis and that the Nazis used Hydra to do their dirty work.

 Powers and abilities

-Helmut Zemo is a gifted genius who possesses certain scientific knowledge.
-He is an excellent marksman, and is impressively trained in unarmed combat.
-He is also a highly accomplished leader and strategist.
+Helmut Zemo has scientific expertise, marksmanship skills, and training in hand-to-hand combat.
+He is also depicted as a skilled strategist and leader.

 His headband has built-in circuitry designed to disrupt psychic powers.
 Helmut Zemo carries various rifles and sometimes, a handheld spray gun for Adhesive X, a powerful bonding agent.
 Like his father, Helmut does not age.
 The Moonstones grant him a wide array of abilities, including gravity, light, or molecular manipulation, superhuman strength and durability, as well as flight.